-The severity level is determined by applying thresholds to these cell-characteristics.
-The severity levels 2-5 imply mesocyclonic rotation with increasing strength and clearness.
+The severity levels 1-5 imply mesocyclonic rotation with increasing strength and clearness.
 Severity-level 1 rather serves for test / tuning purposes, but may also give hints to early stages of rotation.
-The latitude / longitudecoordinate-pair of the mesocyclone-cell is determined as shear weighted mean of the lowest 3 km of the mesocyclone object.
-Table A1 shows the basic thresholds.
+The latitude / longitude-coordinate-pair of the mesocyclone-cell is determined as shear weighted mean of the lowest 3 km of the mesocyclone object.